NewPhyrexia/startup/README.md

 - **Frontend makes WebSocket connection** - done
 - **Data sent over WebSocket connection** - done
 - **WebSocket data displayed** - All user's latest scror display in realtime to other users.

+## React deliverable

+For this deliverable I converted the application over to use Vite and React.

+- **Bundled and transpiled** - done
+- **Components** - Login has the most components.
+Play has one component.
+- **Router** - Routing between login and play components.
+- **Hooks** - Most of my hooks are useState and a few examples can be seen in unauthenticated.jsx.